aniellodesanto/aniellodesanto.github.io/about.md

 <h2>Past Affiliations</h2>
 <p  style="text-align:justify">
 Before coming to Utah, I got my PhD in Linguistics from Stony Brook University, as an advisee of  <A HREF="http://thomasgraf.net/">Thomas Graf</A>.
-My dissertation is titled <A HREF="DeSantoAniello_Dissertation_Final.pdf">"Structure and Memory: A Computational Model of Storage, Gradience, and Priming"</A>.
  </p>
  <p  style="text-align:justify">
 In a previous life, I studied to become an Automation Engineer.